-In this second setting process, the nib leave would be grabbed close to the bead with a small pair of flat pliers and the tine would be rotated inwards until a minute plastic deformation occurred causing a residual bent to achieve a permanent upside down “V” shape, when viewing the bead front on, sketch 3.
+In this second setting process, the nib leave was grabbed close to the bead with a small pair of flat pliers.
+The tine was rotated inwards until a minute plastic deformation occurred.
+A residual bent was achieved leaving an upside down “V” shape, when viewing the bead front on, sketch 3.

 In the sketch, I have emphasised the bending of the tines as well as the proportion of the opening.
-It is very minute, namely in the range from 0.15 to 0.25, also depending on the width of the nib.
-I just remember, this was the way, we did it 30 years ago.
+In reality, this shaping is very tiny, namely in the range from 0.15 to 0.25, also depending on the width of the nib.
+I just remembered: this was the way, we did it 30 years ago.
 I am sure, today the process would be mechanised.

 The final touch was given through de‑burring the edge of the gap in the bead with a knife blade shaped (oil free!) diamond polishing stone.
 I marked the area in red in sketch 3.
 The result was the smoothest writing you have ever experienced.

 Through this shape, the lower section of the slit would always remain apart, which would be filled with ink.
 Through a gentle touch only, the fibres of the paper would enter into that gap and readily absorb the ink.
 I have described this in the chapter on Pressureless Writing on the page Nib Mechanics towards the end.

 All this setting was highly skill based and relied on trial and error and had to be tested continuously.
 Therefore, this happened all while ink was on the nib.
 What a messy business.
 You could not wear gloves, they would prevent the right feel, nor use barrier cream because if it would change the nibs performance, which would interfere with the setting procedure.

 Setters always had blue fingers, it was an unspoken sign of their elite kudos.

 In days of old, it would take about four months to break in a new nib through the wear caused by the owner’s personal writing style.
-I remember, when some serious writers would come to the factory to pick up their fountain pen and experienced setters would help them through this process in a few minutes.
+I remember, when some earnest writers would come to the factory to pick up their fountain pen and experienced setters would help them through this process in a few minutes.